topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ;
 07FC: FF FF FF FF
 ;
-; Interval game state 3.
+; Game state 3.
 ; Normal game play.
 0800: 21 14 08        LD      HL,$0814            ; {+code.T0814}
-0803: 3A B8 43        LD      A,($43B8)           ; {ram.LevelAndRound}
+0803: 3A B8 43        LD      A,($43B8)           ; {ram.LevelAndRound} bit0 - 3: game level, bit4 - 7: game round
-0806: 07              RLCA                        ; Multiply by 2
+0806: 07              RLCA                        ; Multiply by 2 to get a 2 byte offset
-0807: E6 1E           AND     $1E                 ; mask out 0001_1110
+0807: E6 1E           AND     $1E                 ; mask out 0001_1110 game level
-0809: 85              ADD     A,L                 ;
+0809: 85              ADD     A,L                 ; add offset ...
-080A: 6F              LD      L,A                 ;
+080A: 6F              LD      L,A                 ; ... to base of table
-080B: 7E              LD      A,(HL)              ;
+080B: 7E              LD      A,(HL)              ; MSB of destination
-080C: 2C              INC     L                   ;
+080C: 2C              INC     L                   ; Get the
-080D: 6E              LD      L,(HL)              ;
+080D: 6E              LD      L,(HL)              ; ...
+LSB of destination
-080E: 67              LD      H,A                 ;
+080E: 67              LD      H,A                 ; Now point to function
-080F: E9              JP      (HL)                ;
+080F: E9              JP      (HL)                ; jump to corresponding function according to LevelAndRound.
 ;
 0810: FF FF FF FF
 ;
 T0814:
-0814: 08 34       ;called for each frame during stars scrolling down and 'aliens fade in'
+0814: 08 34       ;game level 0: called for each frame during stars scrolling down and 'aliens fade in'
-0816: 20 00       ;called for each frame during 'player alife' with aliens, after 'fade in'
+0816: 20 00       ;game level 1: called for each frame during 'player alife' with aliens, after 'fade in'
-0818: 08 34       ;called for each frame during stars scrolling down and 'aliens fade in'
+0818: 08 34       ;game level 2: called for each frame during stars scrolling down and 'aliens fade in'
-081A: 20 00       ;called for each frame during 'player alife' with aliens, after 'fade in'
+081A: 20 00       ;game level 3: called for each frame during 'player alife' with aliens, after 'fade in'
-081C: 22 30       ;called for each frame during 'spiral fill'
+081C: 22 30       ;game level 4: called for each frame during 'spiral fill'
-081E: 34 00       ;called for each frame during birds level including 'fade in'
+081E: 34 00       ;game level 5: called for each frame during birds level including 'fade in'
-0820: 22 30       ;called for each frame during 'spiral fill'
+0820: 22 30       ;game level 6: called for each frame during 'spiral fill'
-0822: 34 00       ;called for each frame during birds level including 'fade in'
+0822: 34 00       ;game level 7: called for each frame during birds level including 'fade in'
-0824: 22 30       ;called for each frame during 'spiral fill'
+0824: 22 30       ;game level 8: called for each frame during 'spiral fill'
-0826: 22 B4       ;called for each frame during mothership 'fade in'
+0826: 22 B4       ;game level 9: called for each frame during mothership 'fade in'
-0828: 22 CA       ;called for each frame during mothership and aliens 'fade in'
+0828: 22 CA       ;game level A: called for each frame during mothership and aliens 'fade in'
-082A: 20 00       ;called for each frame during 'player alife' with aliens, after 'fade in'
+082A: 20 00       ;game level B: called for each frame during 'player alife' with aliens, after 'fade in'
-082C: 22 4C       ;called once at first start of birds level
+082C: 22 4C       ;not used
-082E: 22 4C       ;called once at first start of birds level
+082E: 22 4C       ;not used
-0830: 22 4C       ;called once at first start of birds level
+0830: 22 4C       ;not used
-0832: 22 4C       ;called once at first start of birds level ;
+0832: 22 4C       ;not used
+;
+; stars scrolling down and 'aliens fade in'
 0834: CD F0 06        CALL    $06F0               ; {}
 0837: 21 B4 43        LD      HL,$43B4            ; {+ram.B4Counter}
 083A: 35              DEC     (HL)                ; decrement the counter